Postgraduate Certificate (PGCert) in Surgical Education

 III.
 Supporting Documents

-Applicants will need to upload the following supporting documents with their application.
+An applicant will need to upload the following supporting documents with his/her application:

-• The transcripts from your undergraduate degree in Medicine and any other university-level qualifications that you have achieved.
+• The transcripts from his/her undergraduate degree in Medicine and any other university-level qualifications that he/she has achieved.
 The official document(s) issued by the awarding university should be uploaded.
-If your transcript is not in English, you will also need to provide the certified translation.
+If the transcript is not in English, a certified translation must also be provided.

-• An academic CV that highlights your academic achievements and relevant professional experience.
+• An academic CV that highlights his/her academic achievements and relevant professional experience.
 This must be provided as a Word document or a PDF.

-• A Statement of Purpose which illustrates your enthusiasm for surgical education, your current and/or prospective involvement in surgical education, and the reasons for which you wish to enrol in this programme.
-Your Statement of Purpose should not exceed two sides of A4 (1.5 spacing).
+• A Statement of Purpose which illustrates his/her enthusiasm for surgical education, his/her current and/or prospective involvement in surgical education, and the reasons for which he/she wishes to enrol in this programme.
+The Statement of Purpose should not exceed two sides of A4 (1.5 spacing).
 It must be provided as a Word document or a PDF.

 Your Statement of Purpose will prove crucial in helping us to determine if this PGCert in Surgical Education is appropriate for you.
 We will assess it for: